The Financial Conduct Authority

-Return premiums (usually arising if an insurance risk is reduced or a policy cancelled)
+(usually arising if an insurance risk is reduced or a policy cancelled)

 In view of the costs involved, we will not issue any return premium that is less than £10 (after deducting reclaimed commission).
 An amount less than £10 will be held to your credit and can be utilised against any future insurance policy with us.

-If a policy is cancelled, we will refund any return premium due (after deduction of the commission and our charge).
 Return premiums can only be allowed once the appropriate credit has been made to our account by the insurer, and their account reconciled.